AdobeDocs/experience-manager-cloud-service.pt-BR/help/journey-headless/author/basics.md

 >[!NOTE]
 >
->Ações como Publicar, Cancelar publicação, Excluir, Mover, Renomear, Copiar, acionam um trabalho assíncrono.
-O progresso desse trabalho pode ser monitorado por meio da interface do usuário de trabalhos assíncronos AEM.
+>Ações como Publicar, Desfazer publicação, Excluir, Mover, Renomear e Copiar acionam um processo assíncrono.
+O progresso desse processo pode ser monitorado por meio da interface de processos assíncronos do AEM.

 <!--
 The **Assets** console has dedicated **Action Toolbars**, and **Quick Actions** that you can use after selecting a resource (for example, a folder or content fragment).